-- Step 2:Staff rates projects.
-All proposals shall be rated by CRCOG staff using the approved rating criteria. - Step 3: Staff confirms eligibility and prepares rankings.
-The staff will confirm eligibility of projects based on CTDOT LOTICIP guidelines and rank all eligible projects based on rating criteria. - Step 4: Subcommittee Reviews Project Rankings/Ratings.
+- Step 3: Subcommittee Reviews Project Rankings/Ratings.
 The Subcommittee will review all the project ratings/rankings prepared by staff.
-The Subcommittee may make revisions as warranted. - Step 5: Approval by the Transportation Committee and Policy Board.
-The project list shall be submitted to the full Transportation Committee for its consideration and approval.
-The list shall also be submitted to the Policy Board for its consideration and approval. - Step 6: Review of Alternate Funding Opportunities.
-CRCOG staff will identify projects that might be funded through other federal or state programs.
+They will also review which projects were included on the primary list.
+The Subcommittee may make revisions as warranted. - Step 4: Approval by the Transportation Committee and Policy Board.
+The primary list shall be submitted to the full Transportation Committee for its consideration and approval.
+The list shall also be submitted to the Policy Board for its consideration and approval. - Step 5: Review of Alternate Funding Opportunities.
+CRCOG staff will present the secondary list to CTDOT to identify projects on the list that might be funded through other federal or state programs.

-12. Project Rating Criteria
+14. Project Rating Criteria